susanm74/users-app/README.md

     * Final Submission

 ## Known Issues
-* `npm run test` currently using a temporary workaround to prevent open handles keeping Jest from exiting
+* `npm run test` currently using a temporary workaround to prevent open handles from keeping Jest from exiting
 * `npm run dev` currently not working